jeremy-banks/devops/documentation/to_do.md

    - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)

 - Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)

+- add R53 and ACM to workload spoke